The World in 2050: Rapid Changes Ahead

 The U.S., like most developed countries, is aging.
 We are all familiar with the Baby Boomer population.
 However, the delay in marriage, lower rate in the formation of families and the reduction of family sizes are new normals for millennials.
 The net is that America will see an aging population, but immigration and the higher birthrate of immigrants in the U.S. will have U.S. population grow from today’s level of approximately 325 million to some 395 million by 2050.
 It is a respectable growth, which will come almost entirely from the Hispanic population.
 The Pew Research Center estimates that 82% of the U.S. population growth will come from Hispanics and that by 2050, the Hispanic population will grow from a current 17% to nearly 30%.

 Foreign-born Americans will make up nearly 20% of the population by 2050, up from today’s 12% (although these number are clearly hard to confirm owing to undocumented residents).
 The Asian population, which is now about 5%, will double to 10% by 2050; the African-American population will remain at about 13%, and Caucasians are expected to comprise less than 47% of the population by 2050, showing a dramatic decline.
-As you can see from the above population pyramid for the US, we will have an abundance of older people and fewer young people, suggesting that population growth will slow into the next century in the absence of greater immigration.
+We will have an abundance of older people and fewer young people, suggesting that population growth will slow into the next century in the absence of greater immigration.
 Of course, immigration pressure will exists for the US, suggesting an even richer ethnic composition after 2050!

 The World Will Need More Women